JeremiahKaren/35percent.github.io/aylesbury-estate.md

 In 2002, the council's Head of Housing Regeneration [said](http://www.insidehousing.co.uk/journals/insidehousing/legacydata/uploads/pdfs/IH.020222.028f.pdf) it was planning to press ahead with the redevelopment regardless, claiming that bringing the existing estate up to scratch would cost £200 million, a sum that the council simply didn't have.

 ## Social or 'affordable' rent
-Residents' concerns about Housing Associations charging higher rents turned out to be well founded, when it [emerged](http://crappistmartin.github.io/blog/2015/09/24/southwark-backs-down-over-bermondsey-spa-dispute/) that Notting Hill Housing (the council's development partner) had secured funding for the scheme, which was linked to the provision of affordable rent rather than social rent (nevertheless capped at 50% rather than 80% market rent).
-However, even capped at 50% market rent Southwark's own housing data shows that the minimum income required to afford this, is twice what Southwark council tenants earn on average.
+Residents' concerns about Housing Associations charging higher rents turned out to be well founded, when it [emerged](http://crappistmartin.github.io/blog/2015/09/24/southwark-backs-down-over-bermondsey-spa-dispute/) that Notting Hill Housing (the council's development partner) had secured funding for the scheme, linked to the provision of _affordable rent_ rather than _social rent_ (nevertheless capped at 50% rather than 80% market rent).
+However, even capped at 50% market rent Southwark's own [housing data](http://www.southwark.gov.uk/downloads/download/2914/affordable_rent_in_southwark_2011) shows that the minimum income required to afford this, is twice what Southwark council tenants earn on average.

 ![](http://crappistmartin.github.io/images/affordable_rent_50percent.png)

 The council insists that all new rented homes will be social rented not affordable rent, but [revelations](http://www.southwarknews.co.uk/news/council-takes-no-legal-action-over-44-missing-social-housing-units/) that Notting Hill had delivered affordable rent instead of the social rent agreed at its Bermondsey Spa regeneration, have further thrown these promises into doubt.
-The [long list](http://crappistmartin.github.io/images/section106_tenure_breaches.pdf) of similar tenure switches we have identified shows that this is a widespread practice, which appears to be tolerated by Southwark.
+The [long list](http://crappistmartin.github.io/images/section106_tenure_breaches.pdf) of similar tenure switches we have identified shows that this sleight-of-hand is a widespread practice, which appears to be tolerated by Southwark.

 The council also insists that Notting Hill has a contractual obligation to provide social rent rather than affordable rent in the redevelopment.
 But its [contractual agreement](http://crappistmartin.github.io/images/LBS_NHHT_DPAgreement.pdf) contains no reference to the term social rent whatsoever.
 Instead it refers just to 'target rent’ set by government, without any reference to the term __social rent__ or the National Rent Regime regulatory framework which governs it.
 There is an obvious concern that this could be interpreted as affordable rent, as there are'target rents' for both __social rent__ and __affordable rent__ set by government.

 ![](http://crappistmartin.github.io/images/Aylesbury_targetrent.png)

-In any case Notting Hill's [planning application](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!clWxEC35adJ29O7pMe62Bg%3d%3d!%7d%7d%7d) for the redevelopment admits that there will be an overall loss of 934 social rented units through the redevelopment (assuming that the replacements will be social, not affordable rent:
+In any case Notting Hill's [planning application](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!clWxEC35adJ29O7pMe62Bg%3d%3d!%7d%7d%7d) for the redevelopment admits that there will be an overall loss of 934 social rented units through the redevelopment (even if the replacements were to be social, not affordable rent:

 ![](http://crappistmartin.github.io/images/aylesburyahstatement.png)

-Note that the replacement social housing is referred to both as social rent and affordable rent throughout the planning application documents.
+We note that the replacement social housing is referred to ambiguously as both as social rent and affordable rent throughout the planning application documents.
+We also note that these would be [material considerations](http://www.11kbw.com/blogs/local-government-law/ambiguous-planning-permission/806) should there later be any dispute about the precise definition of the tenure provision intended.

 ## Harvard Gardens
 ![](http://crappistmartin.github.io/images/site7.jpg)